benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
 - Full list of features in ES2018
-- The spec was just finalized 2 weeks ago
+- The spec was just finalized a few weeks ago
 - Folks are pretty excited about async interation and some of the regex improvements

 =====